 Did you know that only the female mosquito bites?
 Let that sink in for a second.
 As much as we all get eaten alive each summer by pesky mosquitoes, we are only facing the wrath of the females.

 Can you imagine how many mosquitoes there actually are?

-But unfortunately, there isn’t one.
+Unfortunately, there isn’t one.
 Or so I’ve been told.
 That is until I started doing research and realized I could fill my yard with plants that would naturally deter these creatures.

-So I planted my heart out last year and much to my surprise, my son didn’t get bitten anywhere near what he normally did.
-Which is why I’m going to share these plants with you, in the hope that you can avoid mosquitoes in your yard this year as well.
+So I planted my heart out last year and much to my surprise, my son didn’t get bitten anywhere near what he normally would.
+Which is why I’m going to share these mosquito-repelling plants with you, in the hope that you can avoid mosquitoes in your yard this year as well.

 Mosquito Repelling Plants

 Most of us are pretty familiar with a citronella plant.
 They have a very distinct smell that doesn’t sit well with mosquitoes.